Fiol Law Group|Posted in Lawsuits on November 17, 2020

 In a contributory negligence state, any degree or percentage of fault will completely bar a plaintiff from financial recovery.
 Even 1% of the blame for an accident would mean losing the right to bring a claim against a defendant in a contributory negligence state.
 Not many states use contributory negligence laws.
 Most have replaced their contributory negligence laws with the more lenient comparative negligence rule.

 Vicarious negligence means that the person or party who caused the accident is not directly liable; instead, someone else is liable for his or her actions.
 Vicarious negligence comes from the Latin phrase respondeat superior, or let the master speak for the servant.
 This type of negligence is most common in cases involving at-fault parties that are minor children or on-duty employees.
 In the case of a minor child causing an injury, his or her parent or legal guardian will be vicariously liable for the child’s actions.
 If an on-duty employee causes an injury in Florida, his or her employer will be vicariously liable.

 Proving Negligence in a Florida Personal Injury Case

 Your ability to recover financial compensation for your injuries and losses often comes down to whether or not you can prove negligence.
-The four elements of negligence are duty of care, breach, causation, and damages.
+The four elements of negligence are the duty of care, breach, causation, and damages.
 If you believe you have a negligence claim in Florida, contact a Tampa injury attorney for assistance proving your case.
 A lawyer will understand all the types of negligence under Florida law, as well as how to navigate the specific type of negligence involved in your case.